jorge120609/api-documentation/pusher-api/overview.md

 * [Plan subscriptions](#plan-subscriptions)
 * [Manage subscriptions](#manage-subscriptions)

 ## Understand how subscriptions work
 The Pusher API provides events for you to listen to certain activities of the Zettle Go app at a working HTTPS endpoint on your server.

-After you subscribe to events, when an event is triggered, the Pusher API sends a `POST` request that contains a `payload` field.
-The field contains event information to the HTTPS endpoint in real time.
+When an event that you have subscribed is triggered, the Pusher API sends the event in a `POST` request to the HTTPS endpoint.
+The HTTPS endpoint is used as the destination URL.
+The request contains a `payload` field with event information in real time.

 For more information about event payloads, see [event payloads](concept/event-payloads.md).

+ After the Pusher API sends a `POST` request, if the destination URL doesn't return a valid HTTP response within 10 seconds, the request times out.
+Before the Pusher API deletes the subscription, it re-sends the request to the destination URL according to the [retry policy](troubleshooting.md/#retry-policy).

 ## Plan subscriptions
 Before subscribing to events, plan which events to use for your use cases.